-The Oregon Extension offers a fall semester of accredited college studies for the student who wants a down-to-earth, honest, lively and deeply engaged learning experience in an intentional community setting.
+The Oregon Extension offers a fall semester of accredited college studies for the student who wants a down-to-earth, honest, lively and deeply engaging learning experience in an intentional community setting.
 This program is for the student who does not want to say on graduation day, “It happened so fast.
 I know a lot of things, but I’m not clear on why they matter or what I can do about any of it.”
 Settle into our mountain hideaway in the southern Oregon Cascades for a four-month conversation with professors and peers who love to read books, ask big questions, and confront big ideas.
 Move out of the current so you can think about issues that tug at you, cultivate friendships, feel the touch of the breeze in the forest, listen to the stream in the canyon, and reach some understanding about what things mean and why they are worth caring about.
 Explore this unique alternative semester.

 You will live in comfortable, rustic cabins with three or four other students.
 You will get to fire your own woodstove and cook your own meals.
 When it's time to take a break, you'll head outdoors to enjoy the vast landscape surrounding you.

 Check out Oregon Extension's Instagram for up-to-date info, photos, and more!